AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-a-sandbox.md

 Sandboxes take approximately fifteen minutes to create and a "[!UICONTROL Creating]" status will display during this time:
    ![](assets/sandbox-creating.png)

-Wait until your sandbox is "[!UICONTROL Active]" before continuing to the next steps:
+When the sandbox is fully created it show as "[!UICONTROL Active]":
    ![](assets/sandbox-active.png)

+Wait until your sandbox is "[!UICONTROL Active]" before continuing to the next exercise.

 ## Add the new sandbox to the product profile